anakhaei/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 5. Determine the curvature of the lane and vehicle position

-By using the estimation of

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+I used the same code and equations provided in the course to calculate the curviture.
+To calculate the position of the car vs the lane boundray, I ....

+#### 6. Warp the detected lane boundaries back onto the original image.

 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image:

 ![alt text][image6]

+### 7. Disply lane curvature and vehicle position
 ---

 ### Pipeline (video)

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./project_video.mp4)

 ---

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+This approach worked quite well on the simple video provided in the course.
+However, it can not handle Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.